jtonini/extralinux10steps/README.md

 5. Click `rpm (local)`

 You will get a file with a name like this: `cuda-repo-rhel10-13-0-local-13.0.1_580.82.07-1.x86_64.rpm` (It will probably say 13.1.xxx because that's the current version of Cuda.)
+The advantage of using the local rpm install is that the rpm itself can be copied to another workstation, and the installation repeated. *Note: if you only had one workstation, you might prefer the network rpm.*

+The installation of the CUDA toolkit involves two parts: [1] Installing the repo rpm, and [2] installing the contents of the repo.
+The first step only makes this repo available.